PeberHD/Fel/README.md

 FiveM Exploitation Library, for short FEL, is a high quality FiveM and Discord manipulation tool.
 FEL allows you to exploit a server or a user.
 We made the code decrypted, but soon we will release source.
 We hope you enjoy the tool!

+Edit: DO NOT USE IT FOR BAD PURPOSE!

 ### Credits
 ```
 FEL is created by 2 individuals.